dviggiano/Web-Safari/README.md

-COMING SOON: v2 in React and Tailwind CSS with real-time zoo data via web scraping
+COMING SOON: v2 in TypeScript, React, and Tailwind CSS with real-time zoo data via web scraping

 # <a href="https://web-safari.web.app/">Web Safari</a>